Email Marketing For Authors (Why, How, and Top Tips)

 If you have upcoming book tours, you can send a newsletter in advance so that your readers can prepare and RSVP for the event.
 Or any other event you might be part of that might interest your readers.

-But in wake of the pandemic, having in-person book tours can be a challenge.
-So you can have virtual book tours and send the details about this as well!
+Plus, the world is constantly online, so you can have virtual book tours and send the details about this too!

 Feature one of your books

 You can send an excerpt of one of your books to promote it more.
 It doesn’t always have to be the new books that get promoted.
-Even your other books that did not get much attention can get a bit of promotional love and care.
+Even your other books that did not get much attention can get some promotional love and care.

 Gifts and fun things